salcedoe/MtMdocs/docs/matlabBasics/Strings.md

 After nicely formatting the string, you realize that you got the email domain wrong.
 These are students from the for-profit wing of your educational enterprise and as such, should have college.com for their email domain.

-??? question " How would you replace "university.edu" for "college.com" in S?"
+??? question "How would you replace 'university.edu' with 'college.com' in S?"

     Easy-Peasy.
 You simply use the function **replace**, as follows: